terraform-viettelidc/terraform-provider-vcloud/website/docs/r/multisite_org_association.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_multisite_org_association"
+page_title: "Viettel IDC Cloud: vcloud_multisite_org_association"
 sidebar_current: "docs-vcd-resource-multisite-org-association"
 description: |-
-  Provides a resource to create, read, and modify a VMware Cloud Director org association with the current org.
+  Provides a resource to create, read, and modify a Viettel IDC Cloud org association with the current org.
 ---

 # vcd\_multisite\_org\_association

-Provides a resource to create, read, and modify a VMware Cloud Director org association.
+Provides a resource to create, read, and modify a Viettel IDC Cloud org association.

 Supported in provider *v3.13+*